particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 There is additional debugging information provided by USB serial debugging, for example using `particle serial monitor`.

-{{!-- P2 BLE Central Warning --}}

-The P2 and Photon 2 only supports BLE 5 peripheral mode at this time.
-BLE central mode is not currently supported, so this example cannot be used.
+BLE Central Mode on the P2 and Photon 2 is only supported in Device OS 5.1.0 and later.
+Earlier versions only supported BLE Peripheral Mode.

 ### Device Nearby